Is sunscreen safe?

 Dermatologists recommend that you do the following:

 Seek shade.
 The sun’s rays are strongest between 10:00 a.m. and 2:00 p.m.
-Shade is especially important during this time and when your shadow is shorter than you.
+Seek shade when your shadow is shorter than you.

 Dress to protect yourself from the sun by wearing a lightweight and long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses.

-Apply sunscreen to all skin that clothing won’t cover, using a sunscreen that offers broad-spectrum protection, water-resistance, and SPF 30 or higher.
+Apply sunscreen to all skin that clothing won’t cover.
+To protect your skin, you need a sunscreen that offers broad-spectrum protection, water-resistance, and SPF 30 or higher.

 Sunscreen plays a key role in protecting your skin from the sun.
-When you use a broad-spectrum sunscreen with SPF 30 or higher, it can:
+When you use a broad-spectrum sunscreen with SPF 30 or higher and water resistance, it can:

 Reduce your risk of developing skin cancer